 HEALTH AND SAFETY ARRANGEMENTS

-Accidents to pupils do occur from time to time.
-Basic first aid will be administered by members of staff.
-In the case of a more serious accident, or your child being taken ill at school, you will be contacted immediately.
-Please ensure that the school is informed of any changes of address, telephone number or emergency contact.
+Accidents involving pupils do occur at school from time to time and, occasionally, these can result in minor injuries.
+In such circumstances, basic emergency first aid will be administered by trained members of staff.
+In the case of a more serious accident, any head knock, or your child being taken ill at school, preliminary first aid treatment will be administered by trained staff and you will be contacted immediately.
+Please ensure that the school is informed of any changes of address, telephone numbers or emergency contact details.

 Administration of Medicine and Medical Procedures

 All medicines, whether prescribed or ‘over the counter’, can be given only to children whose parents/carers have provided written permission on a standard form available from the School Office.
 These forms are necessary to provide school staff with clear and specific information about your child’s medication, including the dosage, frequency of administration and any other specific information about the medicine.